×

 This film won a spate of awards including Best Actor for Roberto Benigni at the 71st Academy Awards.

-The movie exhibits the length a father goes to protect his son from the inhumanity of it all.
-It has artfully teased out some Chaplin-esque comedic moments in the midst of misery.
+The movie exhibits the lengths a father goes to protect his son from the inhumanity of it all.
+It has artfully teased out some Chaplin-esque comedic moments amid misery.

-Language learners will take a lot from the effusive Guido who not only talks non-stop but grandly gestures his words.
+Language learners will take a lot from the effusive Guido who talks non-stop and grandly gestures his words.
 You’ll remember the vocabulary and the catchphrases simply because there’s a highly kinesthetic actor flailing about with his hands.

 And, despite being set in the ’30s, the film uses fairly contemporary Italian that you can work comfortably into daily Italian conversations.